norgeous/win10fix/README.md

 # win10fix

-Semi-automate procedure that need to be done to a clean install of Windows 10
+Semi-automate the procedure that needs to be done to a clean install of Windows 10
 ![ScreenShot](preview.png)

 ## Download